-Note: This procedure assumes that instrument is correctly configured and properly connected to a working PT100.
+Note: This procedure assumes that instrument is correctly installed and configured, connected to a working PT100..
 Calibrate using plant's temperature otherwise unattended results may occur.

 Using an external thermometer read actual temperature and edit related field "Cal. at".
 Confirm by pressing wheel.